Image of God (Imago Dei)

 Peter Søes

-The image of God (imago Dei) is a key concept in theological anthropology.
-This article examines its biblical use in Genesis and in Paul.
-In both cases, a crucial question is whether the image of God denotes certain aspects of human existence or signifies a reality in God in which humans participate.
+Imago Dei is a key concept in theological anthropology.
+This article examines its biblical use in Genesis and in the writings of Paul.
+In both cases, a crucial question is whether the image of God refers to aspects of human existence or to a reality in God in which humans participate.
 Further, the article presents some of the most influential interpretations of the concept in the history of theology, including mimetic, relational, and dynamic understandings.
 Finally, it presents selected examples of the concept’s use in contemporary interdisciplinary dialogue.

 1 Introduction

-The imago Dei is the most important anthropological concept in Christian theology.
+The imago Dei (image of God) is a crucial anthropological concept in Christian theology.
 However, it is mentioned only rarely in the Bible, and synthesizing the Old Testament usage in the book of Genesis with the New Testament usage in Paul is no simple or straightforward task.
 In the history of theology, the use of the concept is immense, complex, and diverse, with no consensus on how the imago Dei should be interpreted or on its role in Christian doctrine.

-Firstly, although the biblical references to imago Dei are few, they hold an undeniably prominent place at the very beginning of Scripture.
+Firstly, although the biblical references to the imago Dei are few, they hold an undeniably prominent place at the very beginning of scripture.
 From the perspective of the Christian canon, they function as a heading or summary of biblical anthropology.
-Regardless of how ‘the image’ should be interpreted, it serves as the initial Scriptural encapsulation of the complex biblical understanding of humanity in the context of God’s creation.
+Regardless of how ‘the image’ should be interpreted, it serves as the initial scriptural encapsulation of the complex biblical understanding of humanity in the context of God’s creation.

-Secondly, and consequently, imago Dei has been the focal point of discussions on theological anthropology throughout the history of Christian theology.
-This makes it impossible to bypass or overlook.
-As C. Gunton stated, ‘...we cannot articulate a doctrine of the human creature without putting this concept somewhere near the center, because it is the vehicle of so much discussion on the topic’ (Gunton 1998: 195; cf. Jenson 1999: 53).
+Secondly, and consequently, the imago Dei has been the focal point of discussions on theological anthropology throughout the history of Christian theology.
+This makes it impossible to bypass or overlook: ‘we cannot articulate a doctrine of the human creature without putting this concept somewhere near the center, because it is the vehicle of so much discussion on the topic’ (Gunton 1998: 195; cf. Jenson 1999: 53).

 2 The imago Dei in the Bible